thrawn01/args/README.md

     parser.AddOption("--slice").Alias("-s").StoreStringSlice(&conf.StringSlice).Env("LIST").
         Default("one,two,three").Help("list of messages")

-    // Count the number of times an argument is seen parser.AddOption("--verbose").Alias("-v").Count().StoreInt(&conf.Verbose).Help("be verbose")
+    // Count the number of times an option is seen parser.AddOption("--verbose").Alias("-v").Count().StoreInt(&conf.Verbose).Help("be verbose")

-    // Set bool to true if the argument is present on the command line parser.AddOption("--debug").Alias("-d").IsTrue().Help("turn on Debug")
+    // Set bool to true if the option is present on the command line parser.AddOption("--debug").Alias("-d").IsTrue().Help("turn on Debug")

     // Specify the type of the arg with IsInt(), IsString(), IsBool() or IsTrue() parser.AddOption("--help").Alias("-h").IsTrue().Help("show this help message")

-    // Add Required positional arguments
+    // Add Required argument
-    parser.AddPositional("the-question").Required().
+    parser.AddArgument("the-question").Required().
         StoreStr(&conf.TheQuestion).Help("Before you have an answer")

-    // Add Optional positional arguments
+    // Add Optional arguments
-    parser.AddPositional("the-answer").IsInt().Default("42").
+    parser.AddArgument("the-answer").IsInt().Default("42").
         StoreInt(&conf.TheAnswer).Help("It must be 42")

     // 'Conf' options are not set via the command line but can be set